-The development of autonomous vehicles (AVs) offers the potential to enable tremendous societal benefits by improving vehicle safety and access to transportation for disabled people, the elderly, and others who cannot currently drive themselves.
-Development of AVs could significantly enhance the safety and efficiency of goods movement, helping better meet consumer demand while promoting innovation and growth across various sectors of the economy.
-AVs may likewise improve safety by reducing the severity and frequency of automobile accidents and mitigate other inefficiencies of current motor vehicle use, such as congestion.
+The development and deployment of autonomous vehicles (AVs) offers the potential to increase equity by providing mobility-as-a-service and enable tremendous societal benefits by improving roadway safety through the reduction in frequency and severity of automobile crashes and increasing access to transportation for all people, including people with disabilities, older adults, and others who cannot currently drive themselves.
+AVs can significantly enhance the safety and efficiency of goods movement, create jobs, and help better meet consumer demand while promoting innovation and growth across various sectors of the economy.
+AVs may likewise, if deployed strategically, mitigate other inefficiencies of current motor vehicle use, such as congestion.

-TechNet supports policies that encourage the safe deployment of AVs on public roads in the United States.
+TechNet supports policies that encourage the safe and efficient deployment of AVs on public roads in the United States.
 These policies include the promotion of and investment in infrastructure and other architecture that will enable and accelerate AV operations.
+TechNet also supports systems that promote access to publicly available data on road and traffic conditions.

-TechNet is concerned that well-intentioned state policy frameworks could unintentionally stifle innovation and impede the safety benefits of this technology.
+TechNet is concerned that well-intentioned state policy frameworks could unintentionally stifle innovation and impede the safety and other benefits of this technology.
 As such, states should avoid adopting policies that will create, increase, or maintain barriers to the testing, development, and deployment of this technology and the benefits that come with it.